ArleneYuZhiwei/Pun-Generation/README.md

 (2)Use your inputs for test phase to replace TEST_INPUT in Line 871.

-(3)In our case, we use the pseudo-word in [2017 Semeval task 7](http://alt.qcri.org/semeval2017/task7/) as inputs.
+In our case, we use the pseudo-word in [2017 Semeval task 7](http://alt.qcri.org/semeval2017/task7/) as inputs.

 For example：